The Now and the Not Yet

 The challenge is to always be looking for ways in which we can bring the Kingdom of God into our lives, conversations, relationships, etc. As we pray for God to establish his kingdom on the earth, our hearts will become attentive to the Holy Spirit’s voice.
 We will become more conscious of ways in which we can spread the message of the kingdom.

-What is one way you help bring God’s Kingdom into your world?
+What is one way you help bring God’s Kingdom into your world today?

-David and Annie are serving the Lord in Brazil and helping spread the message of the Kingdom there.
-They are training leaders and helping plant churches.
+David and Annie are serving the Lord in the US, South America, and beyond, helping spread the message of the Kingdom.
+They are training leaders and helping build great local churches.
 Would you join their team?
 Just click here to get involved.
-Obrigado!
+Thanks so much!